CyronicStudio/CyronicStudio/README.md

 ## 🎮 Our Projects 🕹️

-Here are some of the projects we're currently working on at Cyronic Studio:

-- **Gas Station 2024**: A futuristic open world game for mobile.

-Stay tuned for updates and announcements about our projects!
+We have several exciting projects in development.
+Stay tuned for updates and announcements!
 We can't wait to share more with you as our games evolve.

 ## 🌱 Learning and Growth 📚